avaje/avaje-applog/README.md

 ### Defaults to System.getLogger()

 Defaults to using JDK `System.getLogger()` but allows applications to provide an alternative System.Logger implementation by service loading a `AppLog.Provider`.

 ### Custom System.Logger implementation

 Applications wanting control over the System.Logger implementation can firstly provide a `System.LoggerFinder` and have that loaded via ServiceLoader.
 This might not be possible for applications that for example don't have a dedicated JVM.

-Applications that can't use `System.LoggerFinder` can instead use `AppLog.Provider` to provide System.Logger implementations.
+Applications that can't use `System.LoggerFinder` can instead use`AppLog.Provider` to provide System.Logger implementations.
 The reason to use AppLog is that it provides this 1 extra level of indirection that applications can use to control the System.Logger implementations.

-### avaje-applog-slf4j
+### SLF4J-API - avaje-applog-slf4j

-This is a dependency that we can include such that System.Logger implementations provided by `AppLog.get()` are slf4j-api Logger.
+We can add `avaje-applog-slf4j` as a dependency such that System.Logger implementations provided by `AppLog.get()` are slf4j-api Logger.

 ```xml